Parth018/payments_gateway-master/README.md

 ## Payment Gateway Integration for Stripe, PayPal and CoinPayments

-This project is a comprehensive payment gateway integration system that combines three popular payment processors: Stripe, PayPal, and CoinPayments.
+This project is a comprehensive payment gateway integration system that combines three popular payment processors: Stripe,PayPal, and CoinPayments.
 The system is built using the Spring Boot framework for the backend and React.js with Redux for the frontend.

 ### Tech Stack